What is it like to study this course and how will I be assessed?

 What are the entry requirements?

-You must have successfully completed a Level 2 course in Hair and Media Make-Up or Level 2 Hairdressing (plus GCSE Art Grade 4) or Level 2 Beauty Therapy OR have achieved 5 GCSE’s Grade 8-4 to include English Language at grade 4 and Art at a Grade 4 or above (please note - this differs from the entry requirements originally advertised).
+You must have successfully completed a Level 2 course in Hair and Media Make-Up or Level 2 Hairdressing (plus GCSE Art Grade 4) or Level 2 Beauty Therapy and have achieved five GCSE’s Grade 8-4 to include English Language at grade 4 and Art at a Grade 4 or above (please note - this differs from the entry requirements originally advertised).

 Learners who have achieved qualifications in media and performing arts are welcome to apply.